TidalWave Productions: Wrath of the Titans

 Jaime Martinez Rodriguez.
-In the story, Perseus again is forced to match wits and armies with the Olympians.
+In the story, Perseus is forced to match wits and armies with the Olympians.

-A licensing agreement with Warner Brothers allowed them to use the title for their film Wrath of the Titans (2012).
+A licensing agreement with Warner Bros. allowed them to use the title for their film Wrath of the Titans (2012).

 Wrath of the Titans: Cyclops is a 2012 graphic novel created by C.W.
 Cooke and Ramon Salas aimed at juvenile readers.

-Wrath of the Titans: Force of the Trojans is a proposed 2012 four-issue comic book miniseries (of which only two issues so far have been released) created by Chad Jones and Damian Graff.
+Wrath of the Titans: Force of the Trojans is a proposed four-issue comic book miniseries (of which only two issues so far have been released in the early 2010s) created by Chad Jones and Damian Graff.
 In the story, Apollo and Artemis must rescue Pythia from a dragon.
+A trade paperback edition of the comic was released in March 2021.

 A radio dramatization of the original miniseries, produced by Colonial Radio Theater for SiriusXM, and a novelization called Wrath of the Titans: Battle for Argos, adapted by John Garavaglia from a script written by Ali Russell, were both released in 2013.

 20 Million Miles More

 20 Million Miles More is a 2007 four-issue comic book miniseries created by Scott Davis and Alex Garcia based on ideas developed by Ray Harryhausen in his film 20 Million Miles to Earth (1957).
 In the story, set 50 years after the events of the film, the crewed mission to Venus and the attack on Rome by the Ymir have long been dismissed as a hoax.

 As part of a publicity campaign for the comic, a preview of the first issue was included on the 50th Anniversary DVD release of the film.